 The crew on this flight are all female and very friendly.
 They’re all smiles and are engaging with the passengers.
 Unlike SWISS, Austrian does not offer any pre-departure drinks or refreshing towels.

-As soon as the seatbelt sign is turned off after take-off, the maître de springs in to action in the galley.
+As soon as the seatbelt sign is turned off after take-off, the maître de starts preparing for breakfast.
 The curtain is closed, but I can hear her pottering around in the galley as she loads the hot meals into the trolley.
-But then suddenly, there’s this terrific crash as the whole trolley tumbles backwards.
+But then suddenly, there’s a terrific crash as the whole trolley tumbles backwards and eventually keels over.
 The flight attendant opens the curtain with a horrified expression on her face and simply mutters: “Na, jetzt is mir der Trolley umgfallen…”.
-It seems like an odd thing to say because the crash was so loud that I’m pretty sure they heard it all the way back in Vienna.
+It seems like an odd thing to say because the crash was so loud that I’m pretty sure they probably heard it all the way back in Vienna.

 Eventually, we agree for her to just give me the hot meal and a coffee.
-It just wouldn’t be very gentlemanly really, to lick the yoghurt of the tray… The hot meal is an omelet with cheese served with spinach.
+It just wouldn’t be very gentlemanly to have to lick the yoghurt of the tray… The hot meal is an omelet with cheese served with spinach.

 We approach Zürich from the East, which brings us in right over lake Constance.
 It’s a gorgeous day for flying.